Squirrels

 Callosciurus erythraeus Red-bellied squirrel, Pallas’s squirrel

-This animal is widespread, found from eastern Nepal, Bhutan, and north-eastern India eastwards to Indochina, southern China, and Taiwan.
+This animal is widespread, found from eastern Nepal, Bhutan, and north-eastern India eastwards through Indochina and the Malayan Peninsula to southern China, and Taiwan.
 More than 30 subspecies have been described, although not all are recognized by many authorities.

 The specific name is derived from Ancient Greek erythros (‘red’), alluding to the belly, which is often – but not always – reddish.